How to Write Thank-You Emails That Actually Get Remembered

 4. When acknowledging team support

 When colleagues help you complete a project, provide resources, or offer support, a thank you email does more than express gratitude—it builds a culture of appreciation.
-According to Gallup research, employees who receive regular recognition are 5 times more likely to feel connected to company culture.
+Gallup’s 2022 workplace recognition study found that employees who receive meaningful recognition are 5x more likely to feel connected to company culture (https://www.gallup.com/workplace/400907/industry-delivering-employee-recognition.aspx).
+A thank-you email is one of the simplest forms of that recognition.
 I’ve found that these internal thank you emails are often the most overlooked yet can have the greatest impact on day-to-day working relationships.

 What to include: